Alejandro A. Zaffaroni, M.D.

 Dr. Grewal is a fellow of the American Board of Ophthalmology (Board Certified).
 She is a member of the American Academy of Ophthalmology, California Academy of Eye Physicians, Santa Clara County Medical Association, and California Medical Association.
 Dr. Grewal is also on the staff of El Camino Hospital.

 Bryan S. Lee, M.D., J.D.

 Dr. Lee graduated with honors from Harvard College and Law School and attended Washington University in St. Louis School of Medicine on a full merit scholarship.
-After completing his ophthalmology residency at Johns Hopkins, he was selected to receive further training in cornea, cataract, refractive, and glaucoma surgery at Minnesota Eye Consultants, widely considered to be the most prestigious fellowship in the country.
-Dr. Lee joined Altos Eye Physicians after serving on the full-time faculty at the University of Washington, where he was the department's busiest surgeon and also received the Latham Vision Research Innovation Award for his academic pursuits.
+After his ophthalmology residency at Johns Hopkins, he completed a cornea fellowship at Minnesota Eye Consultants.
+Dr. Lee joined Altos Eye Physicians in 2015 after serving on the full-time faculty at the University of Washington.

 He has been named one of the "Top 50 Rising Stars in Ophthalmology" and a "Premier Surgeon 300 Innovator in Refractive Cataract Surgery."
 Dr. Lee specializes in cataract surgery, cornea transplants, LASIK, and complex surgery.
 He currently serves on the American Academy of Ophthalmology’s Cataract Preferred Practice Pattern Committee, ONE Network Refractive Management Committee, and Refractive Surgery Basic and Clinical Science Course Committee.
 He also is on the American Society of Cataract and Refractive Surgery Bylaws Task Force and served two terms as the ASCRS representative on the Council.